NMashalov/MIPTEduPython/readme.md

 Lectures for education stream in MIPT

-In 2023 lessons will be available at Thursday each week.
+In 2023 lessons will be available at Thursday each week

+## Timetable

 | Lecture | Date | Description | Lecture |
 |---------|------|-------------|---------|